josephservigne/drone-exploration-AI/README.md

 ## Credits

-Developed as part of a team project by 4 students at CentraleSupélec.
+Developed as part of a team project by 4 students (2 per algorithm) at CentraleSupelec.
-FUEL algorithm implementation: **[Your Name Here]**
 Client: Drakkair